Thirteen Reasons Why: Plot

-High school student Clay Jensen receives a mysterious package in the mail with seven cassette tapes recorded by Hannah Baker, a classmate who recently died by suicide.
-The tapes had also been sent to several other classmates, instructing each of them to visit each person mentioned and to pass them on to the person following them on the tapes.
-As he listens to the cassettes, Clay learns that there is a side of the tapes for each person to whom Hannah attributes her reasons for killing herself.
+High school student Clay Jensen receives a mysterious package in the mail with seven cassette tapes recorded by Hannah Baker, a classmate who has recently died by suicide.
+The tapes have also been sent to several other classmates, instructing each of them to visit each person mentioned and to pass them on to the person following them on the tapes.
+As he listens to the cassettes, Clay learns that there is a side of the tapes for each person to whom Hannah attributes her reasons for her suicide.
 After sending the tapes to the next person, Clay returns to school and runs into his classmate Skye Miller, whom he suspects is also suicidal.
 The novel ends with Clay reaching out to Skye.

 Reception

 Since its release, the novel has received both praise and criticism.
 Despite the mixed critical reviews, the novel became a bestseller after its release, holding a spot at number 16 on USA Today's list of Top 100 Books of 2017 after the release of the Netflix adaptation earlier that year.
 While the show's popularity increased interest in the novel, its notoriety among suicide prevention groups drew criticism of the novel's premise.
 After the show's release, school psychologists criticized the novel's premise for failing to address mental illness and making Hannah's death seem like the result of "stressors or coping challenges."

-Due to its depictions of sexual assault, in particular, another question about the novel is whether it should be given a warning label to alert readers of the content.
-Alev Scott, a writer from the Financial Times, takes up this question, arguing that adding a precaution at the beginning of the piece could create a negative mindset that readers will carry with them into the reading, even if they might not have initially had this mindset.
+Due to its depictions of sexual assault in particular, another question about the novel is whether it should be given a warning label to alert readers of the content.
+Alev Scott, a writer from The Financial Times, argues that adding a precaution at the beginning of the piece could create a negative mindset that readers will carry with them into the reading, even if they might not initially have had this mindset.
 Nevertheless, especially after the release of the Netflix show, critics are revisiting the novel to question whether it glorifies suicide.

-Ali Jan Maqsood, a writer at the DELTA school, suggests that this should be a book all young adults should read to inform them about how life events have the ability to transfer to negative thoughts which can lead to cynical views about one's life.
+Ali Jan Maqsood, a writer at the DELTA school, suggests that this is a book all young adults should read to inform them about how life events can create negative thoughts, which can then lead to cynical views about one's life.

+Censorship in the United States

 Thirteen Reasons Why has frequently been challenged and removed from schools and libraries, according to the American Library Association.
 The book landed on the ALA's Top 10 Most Challenged Books lists in 2012, 2017, and 2018.
 Ultimately, it became the third-most challenged book between 2010 and 2019.
-The book has been challenged because it addresses teen suicide; is sexually explicit; includes drugs, alcohol, and smoking; and is unsuited for the age group.
+The book has been challenged because it addresses teen suicide, is sexually explicit, includes drugs, alcohol, and smoking, and is considered unsuitable for the age group.